tomasstolker/diskmap/README.rst

 .. image:: https://img.shields.io/github/license/tomasstolker/diskmap
    :target: https://github.com/tomasstolker/diskmap/blob/master/LICENSE

-Python tool for scattered light mapping of protoplanetary disks.
+*diskmap* is a tool for scattered light mapping of protoplanetary disks.
 The disk surface is parameterized with a power law profile or read from an input file.
-The projected radius and scattering angle is then calculated at each pixel.
-From this, a deprojected image, a stellar irradiation corrected image, and a scattering phase function can be extracted.
+The projected radius and scattering angle are then calculated at each pixel.
+From this, a 3D deprojected image and a stellar irradiation corrected image are computed.
+Also a polarized scattering phase function is extracted and an total intensity phase function is estimated.

 Documentation
 -------------